eslint/eslint/docs/src/user-guide/command-line-interface.md

 * **Multiple Arguments**: No
 * **Default Value**: `metadata`

-The `content` strategy can be useful in cases where the modification time of your files change even if their contents have not.
+The `content` strategy can be useful in cases where the modification time of your files changes even if their contents have not.
 For example, this can happen during git operations like `git clone` because git does not track file modification time.

 ##### `--cache-strategy` example